tetra-code/cse_y2_notes/Q1/CG/week1.md

 2. Apply rotation (matrix mul)
 3. Apply projection (non linear scaling)

 This can become complicated.
 A better way is to unify translation, rotation and projection with a matrix multiplication.
 But because translations and projections are not linear we can't use matrixes with mere 2D values.
-Instead use *homogenous coordinates* from projective geometry.
-Homogenous coordinates are 3-vector that can represent 2D coordinates
+Instead use **homogenous coordinates** from projective geometry. **Homogenous coordinates** are 3-vector that can represent 2D coordinates.

-A camera projection is a matri and combining matrices allows us to define *hierarchical-object dependencies*.
+A camera projection is a matrix and combining matrices allows us to define **hierarchical-object dependencies**.